 In addition, there are an increasing number of professional older dancers who have maintained their fitness levels and love of dance and have the potential to still perform.
 We were delighted to hear that one of the Company of Elders at Sadler's Wells has just got his first professional contract aged 63!
 We aim to raise the visibility of practitioners working in this field and to promote a positive image of older dancers (amateur and professional).

-In 2013 we produced a leaflet about Creative Ageing Through Dance to highlight some of the excellent dance programmes being delivered across theSouth West.
-We have employed a Dance & Older People Producer, Clare Parker, through 2013 to map activity, and to fundraise for at least one pan regional programme.
+In 2013 we mapped activity and produced a leaflet titled Creative Ageing Through Dance to highlight some of the excellent dance programmes being delivered across the South West.